Mazur-Piotr/COVID-19-Portfolio_Project/README.md

 ## Data Generation for Tableau
 The project concludes by generating data sets suitable for visualization in Tableau, providing opportunities for further exploration and reporting.

+## Usage
+This project provides a foundational understanding of the data cleaning and transformation process required for subsequent data analysis and visualization tasks related to Covid-19 data